Michael-Nyawade/housing_in_kenya/README.md

 ## **Problem Statement**

 The location and size of properties are two of the several factors influencing the housing market in Kenya.
 Knowing how these factors relate to property prices becomes essential as investors, homeowners, and policymakers attempt to navigate this complex landscape.
-Through the use of exploratory data analysis (EDA) on a large dataset, the study seeks to close this gap.
+Through exploratory data analysis (EDA), this study seeks to close this gap.

 ## **Skills Demonstrated**